 \textit{RQ1: How does model performance vary when training and testing on orthomosaic versus raw UAV imagery, including within-domain and cross-domain transfer?} This comparison is critical for ecological monitoring workflows, where orthomosaics provide standardized mosaicked views while raw images retain higher geometric fidelity.
 We compare within-domain and cross-domain scenarios to evaluate domain transferability and assess whether models trained on one image domain can be directly applied to the other.

 \textit{RQ2: To what extent do crown-center annotations improve palm localization beyond bounding-box centroids?} While bounding boxes capture coarse crown extents, crown centers provide a more precise geographic reference for ecological applications.
 We assess whether explicitly annotated crown centers reduce localization error and quantify their improvement under varying conditions such as occlusion and boundary truncation.
-This serves as a proxy for potential benefits in downstream tasks that rely on accurate tree positions.
+This serves as a proxy for potential benefits in downstream tasks that need accurate tree positions.

-To investigate these questions, we employ state-of-the-art detection frameworks under consistent training protocols.
-YOLOv8–12 and RT-DETRv1–v2 are used for bounding-box detection, while YOLOv8, YOLOv11, and YOLOv12 in pose mode are used for crown-center localization~\cite{Jocher_Ultralytics_YOLO_2023, lv2023detrs, lv2024rtdetrv2}.
+To investigate these RQs, we employ state-of-the-art detection frameworks under consistent training protocols.
+YOLOv8–12 and RT-DETRv1–v2 are used for crown detection, while YOLOv8, YOLOv11, and YOLOv12 in pose mode are used for crown-center localization~\cite{yolo11, lv2023detrs, lv2024rtdetrv2}.